insarlab/MintPy/docs/CONTRIBUTING.md

 ## Testing ##

-It's a good idea to test any changes or bugs you have fixed, in the feature branch before issuing the pull request.
+It's a good idea to test any changes or bugs you have fixed, in the feature branch locally, before issuing/submitting the pull request.
 We realize that we don't have a complete testing system in place yet (maybe you can contribute this!), except for an overall testing script `test_smallbaselineApp.py`:

 ```
 ${MINTPY_HOME}/test/test_smallbaselineApp.py